pyroscope/rtorrent-ps/docs/install.rst

     hit |deb-adm|_ so then you do.

-Non-packaged software is installed exclusively into your normal user account, i.e. this description works OK for non-root users as long as the required packages are installed before-hand.
+Non-packaged software is installed exclusively into your normal user account (home directory), i.e. this description works OK for non-root users as long as the required packages are installed before-hand.
 The default install location is ``~/.local/rtorrent/«version»``, which means you can easily delete any installed software, and also run several versions